hyphacoop/ics-testnets/game-of-chains-2022/strange/README.md

 * Denom: `ustrange`
 * Signed blocks window: `"8640"`
 * Genesis accounts were added to provide funds for a faucet and a relayer that will be run by the testnet coordinators.
-* Genesis file **without CCV state**: [`strange-fresh-genesis.json`](strange-fresh-genesis.json), SHA256: `d59c950fc85f53e4407cb27b53cbc89bf168503ae74a603c33dca02c5e73eb93`
+* Genesis file **without CCV state**: [`strange-fresh-genesis.json`](strange-fresh-genesis.json), SHA256: `4c12def2c3c278f44007453b910da242fef095938e66edd579328e0325565488`
   * **This is provided only for verification, this is not the genesis file validators should be running their nodes with.**

 ## Endpoints

-* **p2p persistent peers : `4b5cee15e6a9c4b96b8c1c4f396a18b0461edc17@128.199.29.137:26656,835173badfc41ecbd867a0395c6a452bda2bb90f@128.199.26.103:26656`**
+* **p2p persistent peers : `coming-soon`**
-* These peers represent the `goc-coordinator` and `goc-backup` validators (run by the testnet coordinators).
+* These peers represent the `strangelove-coordinator`validators (run by the testnet coordinators).
-* The `goc-backup` validator node will be running on strange shortly after the genesis file that includes the CCV state (Cross Chain Validation state) has been published.
-* The `goc-coordinator` validator node has an overwhelming majority of the voting power, and we aim to start it two hours after the spawn time is reached.
+* The `strangelove-coordinator` validator node has an overwhelming majority of the voting power, and we aim to start it two hours after the spawn time is reached.
 67% of the voting power needs to come online for consumer chains to start.
-Once the `goc-coordinator` is live, the chain will progress.
+Once the `strangelove-coordinator` is live, the chain will progress.
 * Please keep in mind that any validator that does not come online after 67% of the voting power is up and running, is likely to be slashed for downtime, potentially resulting in being jailed (the `signed_blocks_window` parameter is set to `8640`).

 ## Join via Bash Script